thumbnail

 1)It is a settlement in the Avannaata municipality in western Greenland, located on an island off the southern shore of the Nuussuaq

-2)Bottom town without the last 4 letters besides the last letter
+2)The town below minus the last 4 letters before the last letter

 Qeqertaq